mbryzek/schema-evolution-manager/README.md

   sem-apply --url postgresql://postgres@localhost/sample --pgpass

+WARNING: For security reasons this argument will delete the exsiting `.pgpass`.
+If your system already have a `.pgpass`, then you shouldn't use this argument and modify your .pgpass file with the needed password.

 If your database server is protected by a password, you will be promped to enter the password on every sql command.
-To overcome this the aregumer `--pgpass` will generate a temporary .pgpass file which hold the password for the duration of the sem-apply.
+To overcome this the argument `--pgpass` will generate a temporary .pgpass file which hold the password for the duration of the sem-apply.

 ### Apply the changes